 On the Surface of Things

-As a poetic and defiant counteraction to the city’s long history of ignoring and erasing communities such as St. Louis Place, objects found at the court were gilded and thrown over the fence of the construction site across the street where the new $1.7 billion National Geospatial-Intelligence Agency western headquarters will be located.
+As a poetic and defiant counteraction to the city’s long history of ignoring and erasing communities such as St. Louis Place, the found objects were gilded and thrown over the fence of the construction site across the street where the new $1.7 billion National Geospatial-Intelligence Agency western headquarters is being built.

 This site-specific project is featured in an essay I wrote for the edited volume The Material World of Modern Segregation: St. Louis in the Long Era of Ferguson.